patchlevel/event-sourcing/docs/pages/getting_started.md

 Next we need to define the hotel aggregate.
 How you can interact with it, which events happen and what the business rules are.
 For this we create the methods `create`, `checkIn` and `checkOut`.
-In these methods the business checks are made and events are recorded.
+In these methods the business checks are made and the events are recorded.
 Last but not least, we need the associated apply methods to change the state.

 ```php